Privacy & Personal Data Protection Policy

 5. Information Storing

-Staff members operating within the EEA who work for or on behalf of us may process this information.
+Staff members operating in the UK and within the EEA who work for or on behalf of us may process this information.
 Such staff members may, among other things, be involved in the processing of payment details, the provision of support services, and the delivery of your request(s) for us to provide the Service.

-Without limiting the foregoing, you agree that Personal Data we obtain from you (including, without limitation, Client Data) may be processed by our service providers based in countries outside of the EEA for the purposes of providing you with the Service.
+Without limiting the foregoing, you agree that Personal Data we obtain from you (including, without limitation, Client Data) may be processed by our service providers based in countries outside of the EEA, especially in the UK for the purposes of providing you with the Service.
 Such countries may not have laws offering the same level of protection for Personal Data as those inside the EEA.

 We store the Personal Data you provide us with on our secure servers.
 In the event of us giving you a password that grants you/them access to specific areas within our Website or Service, it remains your/their responsibility to maintain the confidentiality of this password.
 This includes the obligation to refrain from sharing your/their password with other parties.
 As the transmission of data via the Internet cannot be assumed completely secure, we cannot guarantee the security of any of your data transmitted to our Website or Service; you are therefore responsible for any risk associated with such transmission.
 We will however at all times take all reasonable steps to ensure the transmission of your data is executed as securely as possible, and upon receipt of your/their data, we will continue at all times to enforce strict security procedures and features in an attempt to prevent any unauthorized access.